Enrich the mind and continue your lifelong learning through a diverse range of events featuring experts in business and economics.

 Browse through list of events for all alumni, staff and students of the Faculty of Business and Economics, or continue to learn from the University's outstanding academics long after graduation by attending brown bag sessions and seminars from the Faculty's departments.

 Two world-class affiliated institutions aimed at fueling entrepreneurship and innovation are also associated with the Faculty.
 Alumni with an interest in the start-up sector and entrepreneurship may be interested in the masterclasses, forums, exhibits held by these institutions in the heart of Carlton's Innovation District.

 The Wade Institute was established in 2015 to empower the next generation of entrepreneurs and deliver the University's Master of Entrepreneurship.

-The Carlton Connect Initiative takes an ecosystem-based approach to innovation, inviting the community to query, test and sample possible solutions to complex problems through Lab-14 and the Melbourne Accelerator Program.
+Melbourne Connect takes an ecosystem-based approach to innovation, inviting the community to query, test and sample possible solutions to complex problems through Lab-14 and the Melbourne Accelerator Program.